Integrative Psychiatrist Dr. Ellen Vora on Gut Health and Mental Health

 You can also listen to an audio version of our interview with Dr. Ellen Vora on The WellBe Podcast.

 ADD and ADHD are increasingly common issues.
-It’s estimated that 4.4% of adults have ADHD — though this is an admittedly low estimate — and the number is much higher for kids: 11%.
-What’s worse is that these numbers are continuing to rise.
-That means that a huge number of Americans are prescribed stimulants from an early age.
-According to Dr. Vora, these stimulants are very effective, but ADHD medication side effects may far outweigh the benefits.
+It’s estimated that 4.4% of adults have ADHD — though this is an admittedly low estimate — and the number is much higher for kids: 9.4%.
+What’s worse is that these numbers are continuing to rise, and that most people diagnosed with one of these conditions are also prescribed medication for it.
+That means that a huge number of Americans begin taking stimulants from an early age.
+According to Dr. Vora, these stimulants are very effective for treating the symptoms of ADHD, but their side effects may far outweigh the benefits.

 One of the major issues with the stimulants used to treat ADHD is, counterintuitively, the fact that they’re so effective.
 Dr. Vora points out that with a lot of mental health medications, we don’t actually know if they work; antidepressants, for instance, perform equally as well as a placebo for mild to moderate depression.
 But, according to Vora, “the stimulants, they work.”